cran-task-views/MissingData/MissingData.md

     packages among which `r pkg("ForImp")` and
     `r pkg("Hmisc")` that contain various proposals for imputing with the same value all missing instances of a variable.
+-   *Generic packages*: The packages `r pkg("VIM")` and `r pkg("filling")` contain several popular methods for missing value imputation (including some listed in the sections dedicated to specific methods as listed below).
--   *k-nearest neighbors* is a popular method for missing data imputation that is available in many packages including `r bioc("impute")`, `r pkg("VIM")`,
+-   *k-nearest neighbors* is a popular method for missing data imputation that is available in many packages including the main packages `r pkg("yaImpute", priority = "core")` (with many different methods for kNN imputation, including a CCA based imputation) and `r pkg("VIM")`.
+It is also available in `r bioc("impute")` (where it is oriented toward microarray imputation).\
-    `r pkg("GenForImp")` and
-    `r pkg("yaImpute", priority = "core")` (with many different methods for kNN imputation, including a CCA based imputation).
-    `r pkg("wNNSel")` implements a kNN based method for imputation in large dimensional datasets.
-    `r pkg("isotree")` uses a similar approach that is based on similarities between samples to impute missing data with isolation forests.
+    `r pkg("isotree")` uses a similar approach to impute missing value, which is based on similarities between samples and isolation forests.
 -   *hot-deck* imputation is implemented in
     `r pkg("hot.deck", priority = "core")`,
     `r pkg("FHDI")` and `r pkg("VIM")` (function